 Frequently asked questions

-Are damask woven labels better than satin woven labels for clothing?
+Are damask woven labels suitable for high-wash garments?